Cook Islands: Biodiversity

 The national flower of the Cook Islands is the tiare māori or tiale māoli (Penrhyn, Nassau, Pukapuka).

 The Cook Islands have a large population of non-native ship rat and kiore toka (Polynesian rat).
 The rats have dramatically reduced the bird population on the islands.

 In April 2007, 27 Kuhl's lorikeets were re-introduced to Atiu from Rimatara.
 Fossil and oral traditions indicate that the species was formerly on at least five islands of the southern group.
-Excessive exploitation for its red feathers is the most likely reason for the species's extinction in the Cook Islands.
+Excessive exploitation for its red feathers is the most likely reason for the species' extinction in the Cook Islands.

 The islands' surrounding waters are the home of the peppermint angelfish.
 While they are common, due to the difficulty of harvesting them, they are one of the most expensive marine aquarium fish with a price of US$30,000.